Audio Mastering with MasteringBOX

 Studio monitor speaker cone

 Now that your tone is ready to go, it’s time to grab the SPL meter.
-If you don’t have access to an actual meter, no need to worry.
-I have found many free iPhone apps that work very well for this so just go ahead and grab one of those.
-Once you’ve got that setup, you want to place the SPL meters (or your phones) microphone in the same position that your ears would be normally.
-I find that resting the meter on the top of a music stand or the back of your chair works well for this.
-With that all set up, let’s move on to the actual calibration.
+If you don’t have access to an actual meter, there’s no need to worry.
+I have found many free iPhone apps that work very well for this, so just go ahead and grab one of those.
+Once you have that set up, place the SPL meter (or your phone’s) microphone in the same position where your ears would usually be.
+I find that resting the meter on top of a music stand or the back of your chair works well for this.
+With everything set up, let’s move on to the actual calibration.

 Individual Speaker Calibration

 This process is best completed by measuring one speaker at a time.
 This means that if you have two studio monitors, you will want to do one and then the other.
-If your setup includes a second pair or a mono speaker, those should also be done separately.
-Set the output of all of your speakers to their quietest setting and then set the master volume of your audio interface/desk to the loudest position.
+If your setup includes a second pair or a mono speaker, useful when mixing in mono, those should also be done separately.
+Set the output of all your speakers to their quietest setting and then set the master volume of your audio interface/desk to the loudest position.
 By doing this with your output device set to its loudness setting, we ensure that you’ll never experience clipping in your system.

 A producer with symmetrical studio monitors